khaors/geocompr/main.md

     - Bonus: make the country boundaries a dotted grey line.
     - Hint: `border` is an additional argument of `plot()` for **sf**  objects.
 1. What does the `cex` argument do in the `plot()` function that generates Figure \@ref(fig:contpop)?
-    - Why was `cex` passed the `sqrt(world$pop) / 10000` instead of just the population directly?
+    - Why was `cex` set to the `sqrt(world$pop) / 10000` instead of just the population directly?
     - Bonus: what equivalent arguments to `cex` exist in the dedicated vizualisation package **tmap**?
 1. Re-run the code that 'generated' Figure \@ref(fig:contpop) at the end of \@ref(base-args) and find 3 similarities and 3 differences between the plot produced on your computer and that in the book.
     - What is similar?
     - What has changed?
     - Bonus: play around with and research base plotting arguments to make your version of Figure \@ref(fig:contpop) more attractive.
-Which arguments were most useful.
+Which arguments were most useful?
     - Advanced: try to reproduce the map presented in Figure \@ref(base-args).
 Copy-and-pasting is prohibited!
 <!-- raster exercises -->
 1. Read the `raster/nlcd2011.tif` file from the **spDataLarge** package.
 What kind of information can you get about the properties of this file?
 <!-- (crs, ncols, nrow, ncells, bbox, navalues) -->
-1. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows, and resolution of 10 units.
+1. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows and resolution of 10 units.
 Assign random values between 0 and 10 to the new raster and plot it.
 <!-- crs exercises -->
 <!-- 1. pros and cons of the projection types -->